jtl-software/goprometrics/README.md

   <img src="https://cdn.eazyauction.de/eastatic/scx_logo.png">
 </div>

-# goprometrics
+# GoProMetrics

-The use case for Goprometheus is to provide an aggregator and metrics cache for ephemeral processes.
+The use case for GoProMetrics is to provide an aggregator and metrics cache for ephemeral processes.
 Such a scripting languages like PHP.
-Goprometheus is simple, lightweight, fast and provide easy to use API over HTTP.
+GoProMetrics is simple, lightweight, fast and provide easy to use API over HTTP.

 ## Features